digitalbricklayer/techteapotcom/content/posts/constraint-capers-workbench-version-0-3-milestone.md

 <strong>for x,y in 1..8,1..8: if &lt;cols,x&gt; = y: board(x:x,y:y,side:white,piece:Queen)</strong>

 The above expression loops through each position on an 8x8 chess board and checks to see if it should place a queen in that square.
 The <strong>&lt;cols,x&gt;</strong> expression gets the xth variable from the <em>cols</em> value ie the values bound to the <em>cols</em> variable.
 The <strong>board</strong> part is the name of the chessboard visualizer.
-It assigns a white queenÂ to the x, y location.
+It assigns a white queen to the x, y location.
 <h2>What's Next?</h2>
 The next release will also concentrate on a single constraint problem again, the map colouring puzzle.